 Gerard Poulter, and his elder brother John, took over the running of the dairy farm from their father and married Anne M. Hirst in 1970.
-Their children were baptised in Wickhamford - Giles Edward Hirst on 12th August 1973 and Jessica on 8th August 1976.
+Their children were baptised in Wickhamford - Giles Edward in 1973 and Jessica Helen in 1976.

 It was in 1984, during the period that Gerard Poulter and Ted Parry were Churchwardens that conservation work on the Royal Arms was carried out in the Church – see picture of the completed work below.

 Gerard Poulter is Chairman of the Memorial Hall Committee.

 Thelma was born in Oldbury, Worcs. in 1934, a daughter of William and Florence Couch nee Millward.
 She was the first lady to be appointed as a Churchwarden in Wickhamford.